-Compensation is available for victims of car crashes, but what injuries can you claim for?
+Accident injury compensation is available for victims of car crashes, but what injuries can you claim for?
 We’ve compiled a list of common car accident injuries that we come across.
-This is by no means an exhaustive list, however, so please get in touch with an experienced personal injury lawyer to discuss your claim.
+This is by no means an exhaustive list, however, so please get in touch with an experienced car accident lawyer from Gerard Malouf & Partners to discuss your claim.

-While whiplash is often considered a fairly minor injury, sufferers may still experience serious symptoms that can affect their ability to perform day-to-day tasks for a number of days or even weeks.
+While whiplash is often considered a fairly minor injury, sufferers may still experience serious symptoms that can affect their ability to perform daily tasks for a number of days or even weeks.